My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 A deny statement in the bucket policy or IAM policy is blocking the user's access

-Check both the bucket policy and the user's IAM policies for any statements that explicitly deny the user's access to the bucket.
+Check the bucket policy and the user's IAM policies for any statements that explicitly deny the user's access to the bucket.

 Follow these steps to check the bucket policy: